 Much like the customers we serve and the problems we solve, Maxar has a diverse and complex history.
-Our evolution, however, has always been guided by a common purpose: advancing Space Infrastructure and Earth Intelligence capabilities for a better world.
+Our evolution, however, has always been guided by a common purpose: advancing Earth Intelligence capabilities For A Better World.

-Join us in celebrating these historic milestones which have made so many missions and applications possible, empowering our customers to improve life on Earth and explore beyond it.
+Join us in celebrating these historic milestones, which have made many missions and applications possible, empowering our customers to improve life on Earth.

-Maxar completes its acquisition of Vricon, adding 3D technology to its Earth Intelligence capabilities.
+Maxar completes its acquisition of Vricon, adding 3D technology to its portfolio.

 Maxar sells MDA to Northern Private Capital.